2012 Summer Fun Guide

 LISTEN: “In Heaven There Is No Beer” by The Soggy Bottom Boys

 • Dust off your pianos and dance on over to Sutter Creek for the 14th Annual Sutter Creek Ragtime Festival, running August 10-12.
 Featuring local favorites The Raspberry Jam Band among a huge variety of ragtime performers, including Squeek Steele, “Hot Rod Tommy” Tom Brier, Ray Skjelbred, Marty Eggers and more.
 Get ready to laugh and dance those summer days away!
-For more information, visit
+For details, visit suttercreekragtime.com.

-• Sure, you could read your kids a fairytale or two before bed.
+• Sure, you could read your kids a fairy tale or two before bed.
 Or you could just spend the night at Fairytale Town!
-On Saturday, June 30 take the whole family to the Fairytale Town Family Campout, at 5:30 p.m.
+On Saturday, June 30, take the whole family to the Fairytale Town Family Campout at 5:30 p.m.
 Whose house?
 Humpty’s house!
-Enjoy a theater performance, arts and crafts, scavenger hunt, bedtime stories and a sing-along in this magical overnight adventure.
+Enjoy a theater performance, arts and crafts, a scavenger hunt, bedtime stories and a sing-along in this magical overnight adventure.
 Awake under the beautiful spreading canopy of trees, just like you’re in a faraway land.
 For ticket information and more details, visit fairytaletown.org.

 ON A WHIM: